nycresistor/Future-Crew/server/protocol.md

 Registration
 ------------

 Must be the first transaction.
-An ID is assigned to the console.
-This is the only transaction that does not require an ID.

 Query:
 {